 Can I Drive with the Traction Control Warning Light on?

 If only the TCS light activates while you are driving, don’t panic.
 Instead, take your vehicle to a safe place, turn off the car, and restart it.
-It should deactivate the TCS light.
-If the TCS light is still on, hire an expert mechanic and fix the system.

-If you are far away from the auto repair shop, drive gently and don’t apply hard acceleration until you fix it.
-Otherwise applying hard acceleration can cause the wheel to slip and activate the ABS light.
+If you are far from the auto repair shop, drive gently and don’t apply hard acceleration until you fix it.
+Otherwise, applying hard acceleration can cause the wheel to slip and activate the ABS light.
 But you shouldn’t drive the car if the ABS and TCS lights come on with the brake warning light.

-Its means, your car’s whole brake system is affected and you won’t be able to stop the car.
-To fix this issue, bring your car to the nearest auto repair shop.
 They should perform a diagnosis using a special scan tool to get the error code that activates the warning light.
 The mechanic will perform the next step according to the specific trouble code.

-How to Fix a Traction Control Light?
+How To Fix a Traction Control Light?

-If your car activates the traction control light due to bad alignment, work on those possible symptoms.
 Make sure all the tires are balanced and have enough pressure.
 The steering should also be straight and remain stable all the time.

-If you’ve installed the inaccurate tire size or only replace the front/rear tires, the TCS will detect that the wheel speed is out of the synch.
-It can also activate the TCS.
-So make sure all the tires you’ve installed are the same size and compatible with your car.
+If you’ve installed the inaccurate tire size or only replaced the front/rear tires, the TCS will detect that the wheel speed is out of sync.

-If you have a modern vehicle with traction control, you must maintain the same perimeter ratio between front and rear tires.
-Otherwise, your car’s wheel speed sensor will detect it as a locking wheel or loss of traction and activate the TCS light.
 If everything is okay and the TCS light is still on, get the fault code read by an expert mechanic and use the ABS sensor.

-How to Reset a Traction Control Light
+How To Reset a Traction Control Light

 Connect the Scanning Tool